percona/pmm-doc/docs/details/commands/pmm-admin.md

     `--force`
     : Remove Node with that name with all dependent Services and Agents if one exist

+    `--metrics-mode=auto`
+    : Metrics flow mode for agents node-exporter, can be push - agent will push metrics, pull - server scrape metrics from agent or auto - chosen by server.

 `pmm-admin register [FLAGS] [node-address] [node-type] [node-name]` : Register the current Node with the PMM Server.